connellsharp/Sbrite/Return.md

 ## Async await

 Awaiting a callback can be done with a sequence too.
-This time, a sequence of `task` objects.
+It is another yield return, but this time, a sequence of `task` objects.

 > :warning: Not really sure how this can fit together.
 Work in progress.

 ```
-getUser = await [
+getUser = await $[
     response = client.get $"/user/{}"
-    response
     json = parseJson response.body
 ]
 ```